git-ankuryadav/StudFolio/README.md

-# Personal Portfolio Website in React
+# StudFolio Website in React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).